Joshspeakman/cheese-the-duck/README.md

 ollama serve
 ```

-The game auto-detects Ollama if available.
+The game will prefer Ollama if available, otherwise uses the bundled model.

 ---